Lewisham Council Homepage Skip navigation

 All requests for Family Help go through the Families First Contact Point (FFCP), where a member of the team will review the information and where possible contact the family to talk through the request.
 For families who may only need some advice and information, a member of the FFCP team will do this.
 This could be provided over the phone, online or through visiting the child and family.

-If the family look like they might benefit from a Family Help Service the first step is the family will be asked to take part in an assessment, to best understand what’s happening in the child or children's and family’s life.
-We also explore who is in the child’s network and is already supporting them, or could support them.
+If the family look like they might benefit from a Family Help Service the first step is the family will be asked to take part in an assessment, to best understand what’s happening in the children's and family’s life, we also explore who is in the child’s network and is already supporting them, or could support them.
+If the assessment finds the child is in need of Family Help Services and additional professional services to strengthen the support that is around the children, a family help plan will be put together.

 What if someone is worried about the child’s safety?